dogweather/forkful/content/en/elm/html-and-the-web/parsing-html.md

 weight: 43
 ---

-## What & Why?
-Parsing HTML in Elm involves extracting information from HTML documents.
-Programmers do it to interface with web content or APIs that return HTML, allowing for the creation of more interactive and dynamic web applications.

 ## How to:
 Elm doesn't have a built-in library for parsing HTML directly akin to libraries in JavaScript or Python due to its emphasis on type safety and avoiding runtime errors.
 However, you can use `Http` requests to fetch content and then use regular expressions or server-side processing to extract needed information.
 For more complex HTML parsing, a common approach involves using a dedicated backend service to parse the HTML and return the data in a format Elm can work with directly, like JSON.